-stitution make use of SAT, Aong applicants: CT, or SAT Sub ject Test scores in admission deci sions for first-tin ne, first-year, ⊠ Yes □ No If yes, place 2022. check marks in the appropriat e boxes below t o reflect your insti itution's policies for use in admiss sion for Fall Require Recommend Require for Some Consider if Submitted Not Used SAT or ACT • \boxtimes ACT Only SAT Only SAT and SA T Subject Tests or ACT SAT Subject Tests ☐ AC ☐ AC ☐ AC ☐ If your institu 2022 please is process): ☐ SA ☐ SA CT with writing required CT with writing recommended CT with or without writing account of the SAT and cate which ONE of the following the SAT with Essay component required with ESSAY component required with or without ESSAY component of the SAT with or without ESSAY component of the SAT with or without ESSAY component requirements. r in admission of lowing applies (nired accommended accept regardless of whet ther the Essay sc ore will be used i • Please indica te how your institution will us se the SA1 or A For pl For ac In plac As a v No co Imission acement lvising ce of an application essay ralidity check on the application llege policy of now sing essay component on process SAT Essay - 1 1 1 1 1
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants:

+Yes  No

+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

+Require Recommend Require for Some Consider if Submitted Not Used

+SAT or ACT \boxtimes

+ACT Only \boxtimes

+SAT Only \boxtimes

+SAT and SAT Subject Tests or ACT \boxtimes

+SAT Subject Tests \boxtimes

+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+- \boxtimes ACT with writing required

+- $\hfill\square$ ACT with writing recommended

+- \Box ACT with or without writing accepted

+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+- SAT with Essay component required

+- □ SAT with ESSAY component recommended

+- □ SAT with or without ESSAY component accepted

+Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT Essay ACT Essay

+For admission \boxtimes \boxtimes

+For placement

+For advising

+In place of an application essay

+As a validity check on the application process

+No college policy of now

+Not using essay component

 D. In addition, does your institution use applicants' test scores for academic advising?

-⊠ Yes □ No
+Yes  🗆 No

 E. Latest date by which SAT or ACT scores must be received for fall-term admission:

-⇒ Click or tap here to enter text.

 Latest date by which SAT Subject Test scores must be received for fall-term admission:

-⇒ Click or tap here to enter text.

 F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-⇒ Click or tap here to enter text.

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- G. Please indicate which tests your institution uses for placement (e.g., state tests):

-oxtimes SAT
+- SAT

-⊠ ACT
+ACT

-☐ SAT Subject Tests
+SAT Subject Tests

-\boxtimes AP
+AP

-□ CLEP
+CLEP

-☐ Institutional Exam
+Institutional Exam

-☐ State Exam (specify): Click or tap here to enter text.
+State Exam (specify): Click or tap here to enter text.